SayliDholam/Word_Frequency_Count/README.md

 <br/>

 ## Problem Statement
-With this project, we can count the frequency of each word in a text using DSA concept - Hashing.
+With this project, we can count the frequency of each word in a statement.
 <br/>

 ## Data Structure Concept Used: HASH TABLE